-28. The Committee will take closing evidence from the Cabinet Secretary for Transport and the Cabinet Secretary for Climate Action and Energy in early February before reporting to the Parliament in late February.
+27. The Committee will hold one further formal evidence session on the draft Plan on 27 January focussing on renewable energy.
+28. The Committee will take closing evidence from the Cabinet Secretary for Transport and the Cabinet Secretary for Climate Action and Energy before reporting to the Parliament.
 We expect there to be a Chamber debate on the draft Plan just before the end of the scrutiny period on 5 March 2026.